The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Introduction

-The concept of a Taylor measure was defined and studied in \cite {micheas2025taylormeasureapplications}.
+Motivated by Taylor's series, the concept of a Taylor measure was defined and studied in \cite{micheas2025taylor}.
 Let $\mathcal{B}(\mathbb{N})$ denote the Borel sets of $\mathbb{N}=\{0,1,2,...,\},$ under the usual topology, and denote the collection of all signed, finite Taylor measures by

 Properties of the space $\mathcal{T}^{\mathcal{F}}$ and first applications where presented in the latter paper, where a first connection was illustrated between Taylor's theorem and $\mathcal{T}^{\mathcal{F}},$ for univariate, real-valued analytic functions.
 More precisely, using the Taylor series for an analytic function $f,$ we have